Pocono Mountains: Roads

-The Poconos Region is served by many state highways.
-The most used of these highways include Pennsylvania Route 115, Pennsylvania Route 715, Pennsylvania Route 903 (designated in some areas as the "Highway to Adventure" because of the numerous venues and resorts along the highway), Pennsylvania Route 33, Pennsylvania Route 940, and Pennsylvania Route 611.
-Pennsylvania Route 309, a major north–south route connecting Northeastern Pennsylvania with the Delaware Valley region, passes through the western end of the region.
+The Poconos are served by many state highways.
+The most used of these highways include PA 115, PA 715, PA 903 (designated in some areas as the "Highway to Adventure" because of the numerous venues and resorts along the highway), Pennsylvania Route 33, Pennsylvania Route 940, and PA 611.
+PA 309, a major north-south route connecting Northeastern Pennsylvania with the Delaware Valley Region, passes through the western end of the region.

-There are two U.S. Highways in the Pocono Mountains region.
-The more used is U.S. Route 209, which goes from Ulster, New York, to Millersburg, Pennsylvania (near Harrisburg).
+There are two U.S. highways in the Pocono Mountains Region.
+The more used is US 209, which goes from Ulster, New York, to Millersburg, Pennsylvania near Harrisburg.
 The route's midpoint is in the region north of Stroudsburg.
-The other main U.S. Highway in the region is U.S. Route 6, which is a transcontinental highway that starts near Bishop, California, and runs for over 3000 mi to its eastern terminus in Provincetown, Massachusetts.
+The other main U.S. Highway in the region is US 6, which is a transcontinental highway that starts near Bishop, California, and runs for over 3000 mi to its eastern terminus in Provincetown, Massachusetts.
 It is designated a scenic route in Pennsylvania.
-U.S. Route 11, U.S. Route 22, and U.S. Route 46 are also not far from the region and serve it indirectly.
+US 11, US 22, and US 46 are also not far from the region and serve it indirectly.

-The main east–west interstate highway in the region is Interstate 80, off which branches Interstate 380, which connects the Poconos to Scranton.
-The other interstate highways in the region in Interstate 476, the Pennsylvania Turnpike's Northeast Extension, which has interchanges near Lehighton (Mahoning Valley), Albrightsville (Route 903), and White Haven (Pocono), and Interstate 81, which serves as an alternate route for the much busier Interstate 87 and Interstate 95, particularly for travelers from Toronto, Syracuse, Binghamton and Montreal to Philadelphia, Baltimore, and Washington, D.C.
-Other interstates that serve the region are Interstate 84, which begins in Scranton and goes east to New England, and Interstate 78, by way of Route 33 or Route 309.
+The main east-west interstate highway in the region is I-80, off which branches I-380, which connects the Poconos to Scranton.
+The other interstate highways in the region in I-476, the Pennsylvania Turnpike's Northeast Extension, which has interchanges near Lehighton (Mahoning Valley), Albrightsville (Route 903), and White Haven (Pocono), and I-81, which serves as an alternate route for the much busier I-87 and I-95, particularly for travelers from Toronto, Syracuse, Binghamton and Montreal to Philadelphia, Baltimore, and Washington, D.C.
+Other interstates that serve the region are I-84, which begins in Scranton and goes east to New England, and I-78, by way of Route 33 or Route 309.

 Restoration of passenger rail service

 NJ Transit is rebuilding trackage on the Lackawanna Cut-Off route from Scranton through the Poconos to Hoboken, New Jersey.
-There is no estimated target year when the Lackawanna Cut-Off Restoration Project will be completed to the Poconos.
+There is no estimated target year when the Lackawanna Cut-Off Restoration Project will be completed for the Poconos.
 The service would consist of nine trains per day in each direction.
-The NJ Transit board approved in April 2022 a $32.5 million contract for improving a tunnel and restoring track to part of the line between Blairstown, New Jersey and Port Morris Junction, New Jersey, a segment in which trackage had been removed in the 1980s.
-Until 1970, the Erie Lackawanna Railway operated long-distance trains through the Poconos to Buffalo and Chicago to the west, and Hoboken to the east, the last train being the Lake Cities.
+In April 2022, the NJ Transit board approved a $32.5 million contract for improving a tunnel and restoring track to part of the line between Blairstown, New Jersey and Port Morris Junction, New Jersey, a segment in which trackage had been removed in the 1980s.

+Until 1970, the Erie Lackawanna Railway operated long-distance trains through the Poconos to Buffalo and Chicago to the west, and Hoboken to the east; the last Erie Lackawanna train to run this route was Lake Cities, which operated from 1939 to 1970.

 Air travel

-There are two airports that are located just outside the region: the Wilkes-Barre/Scranton International Airport and the Lehigh Valley International Airport.
+Two airports are located just outside the region: Wilkes-Barre/Scranton International Airport and Lehigh Valley International Airport.